renaaliu/Spotify-Playlist-Intersection-Analyzer/README.md

 ## To Do

-* read Spotipy docs
+* Read Spotipy docs
+  - Understand Local Host connects probs, authoriztion/Bad Request

+* Figure out API wiring/backend
+  - How to access and use playlist data from multiple users on Spotify

-* code a website interface
+* Code a website interface
   - Login into Spotify button
   - Select playlist 1
   - Select playlist 2
   - Output playlist

-* figure out API wiring/backend
+* Look for host (bug JHU ACM SysAdmin for JHU ACM server use?)